 Measure and monitor: While you are putting your plan in motion, stop to measure results and effectiveness.
-You may need to put those contingency plans in motion because your priorities have changed or outside influences are making it hard to achieve desired results.
+You may need to put those contingency plans in motion because your priorities have changed or outside influences make it hard to achieve desired results.

 Be your number one advocate

-Along the way of putting your plan in motion; become your number one fan.
-Don’t let go of your vision regardless of obstacles or objections from others if you know you where you are heading is what you want.
-You also want to communicate your vision so networking with others can help gain the acceptance and support you need when you are ready to launch your new initiative.
+Along the way of putting your plan in motion, become your number one fan.
+Don’t let go of your vision regardless of obstacles or objections from others if you know where you are heading is what you want.
+You also want to communicate your vision, so networking with others can help you gain the acceptance and support you need when ready to launch your new initiative.